 __________________ _______________________

-(signature) (signature transcript)
+(signature) (signature decryption)

-(if a large number of people take part in the meeting - indicate the number of votes or "unanimously")
+(if a large number of people take part in the meeting, indicate the number of votes or “unanimously”)

-"against" no
+no "against"

 "abstained" no

-For the fourth question ______________________________ (full name) spoke on the agenda, who proposed to elect the community as part of ________________________________________ to the Board, to elect _________________________________________________ as the Chairman of the Board.
+On the fourth question The agenda was addressed by ______________________________ (full name), who proposed electing _____________________________________________ to the Community Board, and electing _________________________________________________ as Chairman of the Board.

 "behind" __________________ _______________________

-(signatures) (decryption of signatures)
+(signatures) (decoding of signatures)

-(if a large number of people take part in the meeting - indicate the number of votes “for” and “against”, or “unanimously”)
+(if a large number of people take part in the meeting, indicate the number of votes “for” and “against”, or “unanimously”)

-"against" no
+no "against"

 "abstained" no

-On the fifth question agenda was made by ________________________________ (full name), who proposed to elect the Audit Commission of the Community as part of ____________________________________________.
+On the fifth question The agenda was addressed by ________________________________ (full name), who proposed electing an audit commission of the Community consisting of ________________________________________.

 "behind" __________________ _______________________

-(signatures) (decryption of signatures)
+(signatures) (decoding of signatures)

-(if a large number of people take part in the meeting - indicate the number of votes “for” and “against”, or “unanimously”)
+(if a large number of people take part in the meeting, indicate the number of votes “for” and “against”, or “unanimously”)

-"against" no
+no "against"

 "abstained" no